haziz09/wiim-now-playing/docs/Plan.md

 TODOs:

 - Contingencies for when devices become unavailable?
 Network dropoffs/resets?
 - Check more streaming sources to make sense of their metadata.
 - What kind of data is available when using other inputs on the WiiM Amp?
 Line In, Optical, HDMI, Bluetooth
 - Also make use of OpenHome devices?
+Discovery possible, not yet implemented.
 - Subscription to WiiM devices apparently doesn't work?